 Press enter to see results or esc to cancel.

 Untethered and independent, it’s the self-employed workers and freelancers who are now calling the shots.
 Believed to be one of the core drivers of innovation in the region, the number of self-employed individuals in Dubai and the rest of the UAE is on the rise.
-In fact, the US predicts that 50 percent of its workforce will be freelancing by 2020, a trend that will likely be closely mirrored in the UAE.

 If you’re thinking about, or have already taken the plunge into self-employment in Dubai, you’ll likely be aware of one of the major downsides of leaving the 9-to-5 behind; namely, losing your employer-provided health insurance, sick leave, and other employee benefits.
 While keeping overheads down is critical – especially if you’re operating on wafer-thin margins – self-employed insurance coverage is definitely something not to skimp on.

-How to be your own boss in Dubai
+How to Be Your Own Boss in Dubai

 Before we outline the main self-employed insurance options in Dubai, it would be prudent to first discuss what you need to do to be your own boss in the Emirate.
 Over the past few years, freelance permits have increased in accessibility and availability, thus making it much easier for expats to work for themselves in Dubai.